My dress is old, but this one is similar

 - Work quickly.
 We try to keep their entire haircut around seven or eight minutes.
 That’s about all they can handle.

 - For little toddlers, have Daddy hold them.
 San is finally old enough to sit during his cut, but up until recently I always made Philip hold him so he could keep his arms pinned down if needed, and move and turn him around as needed.

 - Get their hair wet.
 This makes it easier to cut and maneuver as you trim it.
-Have them stick their head under the sink before you start, or use a spray bottle.
+Have them stick their head under the sink before you start, or use a spray bottle with warm water.

 - Oster Hair Clippers.
 I recommend getting a kit like this one that comes with all the different guards, scissors, and even a carrying case.
-This one is only $30 and has great reviews.
+They’re selling out everywhere, but THIS ONE is in stock!

 - Micro Groomsman Trimmer.
 This is such a handy tool for around their neck and ears.
 So quick and easy, although it is a little noisy so it kind of freaks Sanny out.

 - Hair cutting scissors.
 If you purchase a kit that includes scissors, you won’t need another pair.
-But if you do need a pair, these ones are $15 and have amazing ratings.
+But if you do need a pair, these ones are $15 and have great ratings.

 - Medium width tooth comb.
 I don’t like the super fine tooth ones, and the super wide ones don’t work either.
 Something like this is perfect.